Terminal.skills

 Overview

-This skill helps you build automated billing workflows covering invoice generation from usage data, PDF rendering, payment processing integration, dunning (payment failure handling), and financial reporting.
-It handles the complexity of proration, usage-based billing, multi-currency support, and tax calculation.
+Build automated billing workflows covering invoice generation, PDF rendering, payment processing, dunning (payment failure handling), and financial reporting.
+Handles proration, usage-based billing, multi-currency support, tax calculation, discounts, and professional invoice document generation.

 Instructions